CAE Investors Have Opportunity to Lead CAE Inc. Securities Fraud Lawsuit

-NEW YORK, July 25, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces that a shareholder filed a class action on behalf of all purchasers and acquirers of stock on an exchange in the United States of CAE Inc. (NYSE: CAE) between February 11, 2022 and May 21, 2024.
+NEW YORK, Aug.
+1, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds investors that a shareholder filed a class action on behalf of all purchasers and acquirers of stock on an exchange in the United States of CAE Inc. (NYSE: CAE) between February 11, 2022 and May 21, 2024.
 Shareholders who want to serve as lead plaintiff for the class must file their motions with the court by September 16, 2024.

 To join the CAE class action, go to https://rosenlegal.com/submit-form/?case_id=27285 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected].